21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Lighthouse Park, West Vancouver

-Lighthouse Park is a very popular hiking area on the shores of West Vancouver.
+Lighthouse Park is one of the most popular hiking trails in Vancouver.
 The hiking trails here are easy, and there is minimal elevation gain.
-It will take you about 2 hours to go around the park, and the trails cover 6 km.
+It will take about two hours to go around the park, and the trails cover six kilometres.

 You can additionally get to the beach by going to Starboat Cove.
 Here, you can stop for a break and enjoy views of Lions Gate Bridge and Vancouver Island.